Citadel-DAO/citadel-docs/references/glossary.md

 ## DAO

 Decentralized Autonomous Organization, is a governance mechanism for making decisions in a more trustless and collaborative way.
 Voting rights are often bound to a governance token.
-In OlympusDAO the governance token is sOHM.
+In CitadelDAO the governance token is sCTDL.

 ## DCV